Build a Homelab server using an old laptop

 Then start the nginx service.

-Note: For applying and automatically renewing SSL certificates, please refer to the article Deploying a self-hosted MEMOS note system#SSL Certificate.
+Note: For applying for SSL certificates and automatic renewal, refer to the article Deploy a Self-Hosted MEMOS Note System #SSL Certificate.

-At this point, you can access the fnos.xxxxx.com domain and then access Finiu deployed in the PVE virtual machine.
+Now you can access the fnos.xxxxx.com domain and reach Feiniu deployed in the PVE virtual machine.

 Note: If a 502 error occurs when accessing the domain, you can check the nginx logs.